SACHSTech/careers-in-computer-science-koolcid13/README.md

     - DrivenData
     - InnoCentive
     (Adams)
+    <br>*To learn more about competitions around data analysis, click [here.](https://medium.com/codex/top-data-science-competitions-to-watch-out-for-in-2022-4d8dcf062d6a)*
-Moreover, ideas below provide chances for every person to improve their non-technical skills:
+#### Moreover, ideas below provide chances for every person to improve their non-technical skills:
 - Earning the PMP global certificate of project management, giving room to become better with people, process, and business environments (Project Management Institute)
 - Participating in the Exercising Leadership: Foundational Principles course, offered by Harvard University through edX (edX)
 - Beginning to do more self-induced research, analysis, and evaluation on topics that interest you to engage your critical thinking (UniLodge)